El albergue |

 - A very important thing to know about municipal albergues is that they do not take reservations.
 They operate on a first-come first-served basis, and this can be a problem during the busiest times of the year if you want to avoid the bed race.
 Also, generally you can only stay for one night.
 Pilgrims a pie have preference over those a caballo or en bici.

-- An albergue is a basic type of accommodation.
+- El albergue is a basic type of accommodation.
 The prices per night range from €6 to €12, with the private albergues being a bit more expensive.
 Some of them ask for a voluntary donation only.
 They usually have big dormitories with literas (bunk beds), which might not suit everybody.
 And you need to take a pillowcase and a saco de dormir (sleeping bag) or something similar with you.
 Of course, this means no private baños (bathrooms), but you can still have a much needed ducha (shower) after a long day’s walk.
 On the other hand, staying in albergues is a great way to feel part of the community, to meet other pilgrims and share your experience with them.

 - Albergues offer a variety of services with pilgrims in mind.
-Many have lavadora (washing machine) or at least a lavadero (facilities for hand washing).
+Many have a lavadora (washing machine) or at least a lavadero (facilities for hand washing).
 Some also have a cocina (kitchen), where you can cook yourself a meal.
 Since the services can differ a lot between albergues you should check beforehand in any of the available guides.

 - Last but not least, we should mention the hospitaleros, those people in charge of the albergues.
 They are all volunteers who have at least once done the Camino de Santiago themselves.
 They take care of the place and will help you with information you may need about the route or the local area.